Ohio DODD Claims Denials Are Here—What Providers Need to Know

 The Cost of Waiting

 The financial implications are serious.
-Once denials begin, it can take months to correct issues and receive payment.
+When denials begin, it can take months to correct issues and receive payment.
 For most provider organizations, operational budgets simply can’t sustain that kind of cash flow disruption.
-That’s why proactive compliance isn’t optional — it’s critical.
+That’s why proactive compliance isn’t optional - it’s critical.

 What Success Looks Like

 Despite the challenges, there’s hope.
 Our team has worked closely with providers across Ohio to troubleshoot and correct EVV issues, achieving nearly 100% compliance for our clients.
-A small percentage remain pending due to vendor system tickets, but most are now protected from the impending denial wave.
+A small percentage remains pending due to vendor system tickets, but most are now protected from the impending denial wave.

 Our success comes from understanding the full picture - not just how EVV works, but how the state’s aggregator, Medicaid IDs, and provider systems interact.